abhisheksingh87/starter-cookbook/content/common/_index.md

 +++

 Cookbook with recipes for using the greenfield application starters to develop modern cloud native microservice in Wells Fargo.
-The cookbook and starters were created by VMWare Tanzu (Pivotal) Labs during the WellsFargo Enterprise Architecture Consulting engagement in January 2021.
+The cookbook and starters were created by VMware Tanzu Labs during the WellsFargo Enterprise Architecture Consulting engagement in January 2021.

 ## CONTEXT